veikman/lisscad/README.md

 `english` with a set of higher-level utilities built into `lisscad`.

 For the use of operators like `+`, see [here](doc/op.md).

-### Editor integration

-Lissp is not a common dialect, so you may need to inform your text editor that it is Lisp.
-Here is an example of how to do that in Vim (`~/.vimrc`) or Neovim (`init.vim`):

-    au BufRead,BufNewFile *.lissp             setfiletype lisp

 ## History